owncloud/ios-app/ownCloudAppFramework/Licensing/README.md

 - `OCLicenseOffer` represents an offer to purchase a product

+- `OCLicenseTransaction` represent a transaction and provide information on:
+	- quantity and product
+	- type of transaction (trial, subscription, etc.)
+	- transaction date
+	- expiration date
+	- on purpose: **does not** contain financial details

 - `OCLicenseProvider` retrieve and provide information
 	- about licensed/purchased products in the form of `OCLicenseEntitlement`s, sourced from f.ex.
 		- In App Purchases
 		- Subscriptions
 		- License Information pulled from a server
 		- App Store Receipt original purchase date
-	- about offers in the form of `OCLicenseOffer`, source from f.ex.
+	- about offers in the form of `OCLicenseOffer`s, sourced from f.ex.
 		- StoreKit (App Store)
+	- about transactions in the form of `OCLicenseTransaction`s, sourced from f.ex.
+		- App Store Receipt IAPs
+		- OC server license endpoint

 - `OCLicenseManager`
 	- puts all these pieces together and provides APIs to determine if the usage of a certain feature is allowed